dagbjorn/microcoffee/README.md

 ### Common artifacts
 The application also contains some common artifacts (for the time being only one) which are used by more than one microservice.
 Each artifact is built by its own Maven project.

-A word of warning: Common artifacts should be used wisely in the microservice architecture.
+A word of warning: Common artifacts should be used wisely in a microservice architecture.

 #### microcoffee-certificates
-Creates a self-signed PKI certificate, contained in the Java keystore `microcoffee-certificates.jks`, needed by the application in order to use https.
+Creates a self-signed PKI certificate, contained in the Java keystore `microcoffee-keystore.jks`, needed by the application to run https.
 In fact, two certificates are created, one with the fixed common name (CN) `localhost` and one with a common name free of choice (default `192.168.99.100`).

 ## <a name="prerequisite"></a>Prerequisite
 The microcoffee application is developed on Windows 10 and tested on Docker 1.12.2 running on Oracle VM VirtualBox 5.1.8.